Frequently Asked Questions

 - Bequests do not generate a lifetime income tax deduction.
 They are exempt from estate tax.

-- Similarly, life insurance distributions to the Red Cross are not income-tax deductible, but are exempt from estate tax.
+- Similarly, life insurance distributions to are not income-tax deductible, but are exempt from estate tax.
 If you have made us the irrevocable owner and beneficiary of a policy during your lifetime, you may deduct annual gifts that offset premium payments (for more details on this point, see Question 4 below).

 - The charitable deduction for a gift that returns income to you, such as a charitable gift annuity or a charitable remainder trust, is the fair market value of the gift asset minus the present value of the income interest you retain.